Let us introduce ourselves...

 I have been working in the care industry since 2002.
 Initially, as a carer, then a care co-ordinator and later as a care manager.
 I have been a manager of both care homes and care agencies.
 I also have a Leadership and Management Qualification (LMD) qualification in Care.

 I joined Hands In Harmony in 2009 as Deputy Care Manager and became the Registered Care Manager in 2016.
 I try to foster a family atmosphere amongst the staff and make our organisation as transparent as possible to our clients and their families.
 The more established we have become, the more our knowledge has grown.
 Even so, we never rest on our laurels, and we strive continually to improve.

-In 2015 I joined the Reablement team in Bedford as Deputy Manager and in 2018 became Manager.
+I have extensive knowledge of both the domiciliary care and reablement sides of our business, an NVQ IV in Care Management, having been in the care industry since 1998.
 I find care/reablement extremely rewarding and firmly believe that the carer’s are the company’s biggest asset.
 Therefore their job satisfaction is one of my main priorities.

 Pauline Banks - Care Home Services Manager